andrewplane/project_one/README.md

 ### Key Tasks
 - **Data Collection & Cleaning**: Converted datasets using `pandas`.
-- **Summary Statistics**: Calculates mean, median, variance, standard deviation, and SEM of natural disasters.
+- **Summary Statistics**: Determined most impactful disasters in terms of cost and deaths.
 - **Geoplots**: Generate geographical plots using `hvplots` using longitude and latitude data for first dataset
     - Heatmap of Impacted Regions: Grouped by disaster type and decade.
     - All Locations Affected by Natural Disasters: Grouped by disaster type and decade.